-In Wallonia, following a legal decree in 1998, the air emissions from municipal waste incineration were measured in 1998 by ISSEP and the results were validated by a Steering Committee.
-Since 2000, a continuous measurement of dioxins has been put in place for the 4 incinerators:

-http://environnement.wallonie.be/data/air/dioxines/menu/menu.htm.
-Since 2004, the amount of incinerated waste (in ton) and the annual emissions are reported annually by the operators in a software dedicated to environmental reporting, called REGINE, in the context of E-PRTR.
+In Wallonia, following a legal decree in 1998, the air emissions from municipal waste incineration were measured in 1998 by ISSeP (Institut Scientifique de Service Public - Scientific Institute of Public Service) and the results were validated by a Steering Committee.
+Since 2000, a continuous measurement of dioxins has been put in place for the 4 incinerators: https://environnement.wallonie.be/home/gestionenvironnementale/risques-continus-et-pollutions/incinerateurs/reseau-de-controle.html.
+Since 2004, the amount of incinerated waste (in ton) and the annual emissions are reported annually by the operators in a software dedicated to environmental reporting, called REIWA, in the context of E-PRTR.
 The annual emissions are calculated on the basis of stack measurement (when they are available) or emission factors (when stack measurement are not performed annually).
 The annual emissions of NO_x, NMVOC, SO2, NH3, TSP, CO, Pb, Cd, Hg, As, Cr, Cu, Ni and PCDD/F are calculated on the basis of stack measurement.
-The emissions of PM{2.5} and PM10 are assumed to be equal to the emissions of TSP.
-For BC, we use the emission factor of the EMEP/EEA Guidebook 2016 (3.5 % of PM{2.5}).
-For Se, Zn and PCB, one plant performs stack measurement and the emissions of other plants are based on plant specific emission factors calculated on the basis of stack measurement from previous years.
-For PAHs, the emissions are calculated on the basis of the Tier 1 emission factors given in the EMEP/EEA Guidebook 2016 for source category 5C1a Municipal waste incineration.
+The emissions of PM{2.5} and PM10 are assumed to be equal to the emissions of TSP, except for one plant which has PM2.5 and PM10 stack measurement.
+For BC, we use the emission factor of the EMEP/EEA Guidebook 2023 (3.5 % of PM{2.5}).
+For Se and Zn, the annual emissions are calculated on the basis of the emission factors given in the EMEP/EEA Guidebook 2023 or plant specific emission factors calculated on the basis of stack measurement from previous years.
+For PCBs, 3 of the 4 plants perform stack measurement and the emissions of the 4th plant are based on a plant specific emission factor calculated on the basis of stack measurement from previous years.
+For PAHs, the emissions are calculated on the basis of the Tier 1 emission factors given in the EMEP/EEA Guidebook 2023 for source category 5C1a Municipal waste incineration.

-The entire HCB time series has been corrected in 2019 to use the emission factor from the 2016 guidebook: 0.0452 mg/tonne rather than a very high emission factor of 2 mg/tonne which was based on a measurement in 1996.
+The entire HCB time series has been corrected in 2019 to use the emission factor given in the EMEP/EEA Guidebook 2023: 0.0452 mg/tonne rather than a very high emission factor of 2 mg/tonne which was based on a measurement in 1996.
 The emission factor of 0.0452 is used to estimate the HCB emissions of 3 plants.
 The HCB emissions of the 4th plant are calculated on the basis of stack measurements.